Bruchus rufimanus: Preventive control methods

-The pressure from B. rufimanus seems unaffected by management practices and cultivar although little data is available.
+The pressure from B. rufimanus seems unaffected by management practices and cultivar, although little data is available.
 Because B. rufimanus biology is highly linked to crop development and climatic conditions, pest damage and pressure the next year can vary according to sowing and harvesting date.
-In addition, sanitation can help decreasing the source of B. rufimanus in production areas.
+In addition, sanitation can help to decrease the source of B. rufimanus in production areas.

 Biological control

 Parasitoids have been found to parasitize B. rufimanus eggs: Chremylus rubiginosus and Triaspis thoracicus (family: Braconidae), and Dinarmus acutus (family: Pteromalidae).
 Their larvae develop into B. rufimanus larvae and adults emerge from the seed, leaving a small emergence hole in the seed (smaller than for B. rufimanus).
-Generalist predators on faba bean leaves such as spiders might feed on B. rufimanus eggs and contribute to their biological control although no data was found on their potential impact on the population size or growth.
+Generalist predators on faba bean leaves, such as spiders, might feed on B. rufimanus eggs and contribute to their biological control, although no data was found on their potential impact on the population size or growth.